 - CA: Capability

-The message parser extracts data from the raw bits based on the packet type as described in [ 2 ].
+The message parser processes the raw bits based on the packet type as described in [ 2 ].
 This example can parse short squitter packets and extended squitter packets that contain airborne velocity, identification, and airborne position data.

 You can also launch the map and start text file logging using the two slider switches(Launch Map and Log Data).

 - Log Data* - When Log Data is On, it Saves the captured data in a TXT file.
-You can use the saved data for post processing.
+You can use the saved data for later for post processing.

 - Launch Map - When Launch Map is On, map will be launched where the tracked flights can be viewed.
 NOTE: You must have a valid license for the Mapping Toolbox if you want to use this feature.

 - International Civil Aviation Organization, Annex 10, Volume 4.
 Surveillance and Collision Avoidance Systems.